getgauge-examples/java-gradle-selenium/README.md

 ```
 This runs Gauge specs with [Gradle](http://gradle.org).

-This uses Firefox as default browser for specs execution.
-Make sure Firefox(v42 or prior) is installed in your machine and is in PATH.
+This uses Chrome as default browser for specs execution.
+Make sure Chrome is installed in your machine and [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) is in PATH.

-If you want to use Chrome/IE as browser, pass the corresponding argument to set browser environment as follows:
+If you want to use Firefox/IE as browser, pass the corresponding argument to set browser environment as follows:

 ```
-./gradlew gauge -Penv=chrome
+./gradlew gauge -Penv=firefox
 or
 ./gradlew gauge -Penv=ie
 ```